 You should receive a response from the primary care practitioner within 10 working days, or from the chief executive of the NHS organisation involved within 25 working days, although this deadline can be extended with your permission.

-The NHS Complaints Advocacy Service is a free and independent service that can help you make a complaint about a National Health Service (NHS).
+Healthwatch Shropshire provide the Independent Health Complaints Advocacy Service for Shropshire residents and people using NHS services in Shropshire.
+This is a free and independent service that can help you make a complaint about a National Health Service (NHS).

 The NHS Complaints Advocacy Service is: